 No member of Council or Administration may be appointed to the Panel.
-The meetings are not open to the members of the public; however, applicants will be requested to present the project and address questions of the Urban Design Review Panel (further detail of the conduct of Panel meetings is set out in the Urban Design Review Protocol).
+The meetings are not open to members of the public; however, applicants will be requested to present the project and address questions of the Panel (further detail of the conduct of Panel meetings is set out in the Urban Design Review Protocol).

-Administration will arrange venues and agendas, and distribute submission materials to the UDRP members.
+Administration will arrange venues and agendas, and distribute submission materials to UDRP members.